 The liver is one of the largest and most important organs in the body; therefore, it is responsible for ridding the body of harmful chemical substances and waste.
 Asides this very important responsibility, the liver also performs the function of making enzymes and bile which aids in the digestion of food.
-One fact that always fascinates me about the liver is that it is the only organ in the body that is capable of repairing or regenerating damaged cells.
-Notwithstanding, complications can arise from regeneration leading to a development of scar tissues which eventually affects the liver.

 Although liver diseases can be hereditary, it can also be as a result of intake of harmful chemical substances like alcohol or may be the resultant effect of other sicknesses like cirrhosis.